 Any project-specific industry-specific standards will be discussed and placed here.
 The scope of work will relate to all testing phases that must be achieved for the project to be completed successfully.
 Each testing step should contain details on who is participating in the project, the resources and equipment needed, and when the testing will occur.

-This section contains information that explains what stakeholders consider to be a successful project.
+This section contains the acceptance criteria or information that explains what stakeholders consider to be a successful project.
 Typically, project stakeholders are included in the writing of this section to ensure that everyone understands what the project's aim is.

 The statement of work may now include any particular or unique project and job needs.
 This might include project-specific equipment, certifications that your staff must obtain, or security clearances that contractors must obtain.